 What is a proper noun?

-A proper noun is (almost, though not quite, always) one which starts with a capital letter, such as the names of people (Cher), places (Brisbane, ), organizations (Amazon), or branded products (Elastoplast), and the titles of works such as books (Emma), films (Titanic), or songs (Price Tag).
+A proper noun is (almost, though not quite, always) one which starts with a capital letter, such as the names of people (Cher), places (Brisbane), organizations (Amazon), or branded products (Elastoplast), and the titles of works such as books (Emma), films (Titanic), or songs (Price Tag).
 Nouns which are not proper nouns are termed 'common nouns'; these are spelt without an initial capital.

 The rules around including common nouns in puzzles (whether as answers or elements thereof) are the same as for verbs, adjectives etc - if they are in the dictionary which is the standard reference for that puzzle, they can be used freely.